chmouel/blog/content/posts/self-signed-certs.md

 <brave://settings/certificates>

-go to the authorities tab and import your `minica.pem` from the `minica/` directory and you should be good to go.
+Go to the authorities tab and import your `minica.pem` from the `minica/` directory and you should be good to go.

 ### Python request